rbuckton/proposal-enum/README.md

 ## Properties of the Number Constructor

-The Number constructor would have an additional @@toEnum method with parameters `key` and `value` that returns the value of `value`.
+The Number constructor would have an additional @@toEnum method with parameters `key` and `autoValue` that returns the result of post-incrementing `autoValue.value` by `1`.

 ## Properties of the String Constructor

-The String constructor would have an additional @@toEnum method with parameters `key` and `value` that returns a string derived from `key`.
+The String constructor would have an additional @@toEnum method with parameters `key` and `autoValue` that returns a string derived from `key`.

 ## Properties of the Symbol Constructor

-The Symbol constructor would have an additional @@toEnum method that parameters `key` and `value` that returns a symbol whose description is derived from `key`.
+The Symbol constructor would have an additional @@toEnum method that parameters `key` and `autoValue` that returns a symbol whose description is derived from `key`.

 ## Properties of the BigInt Constructor

-The BigInt constructor would have an additional @@toEnum method with parameters `key` and `value` that returns the value of `value` as a BigInt.
+The BigInt constructor would have an additional @@toEnum method with parameters `key` and `autoValue` that returns result of post-incrementing `autoValue.value` (coerced to a BigInt) by `1n`.

 ## Enum Declarations